jveens/lisa-hall-consulting/src/content/pages/english/privacy-policy.md

 ### Your Rights

 You have the right to request access, correction, or deletion of any personal information you provide through the contact form.
-Please contact us at info@lisahallcommunications.com to exercise these rights.
+Please contact us at hello@lisa-hall.ca to exercise these rights.

 ### Changes to This Privacy Policy